Dear Valued Patient,

 Shady Grove Fertility continues to follow the Centers for Disease Control and Prevention (CDC), American Society for Reproductive Medicine (ASRM), and American College of Obstetricians and Gynecologists (ACOG) recommendations in response to COVID-19.
 Practice leaders examine the implications of all recommendations with a careful focus on our duty to our patients and to public health.

-According to ACOG, both COVID-19 vaccines currently authorized by the U.S. Food and Drug Administration should not be withheld from pregnant women who choose to receive them.
+According to ACOG, all three COVID-19 vaccines currently authorized by the U.S. Food and Drug Administration are strongly recommended for women who are pregnant or contemplating becoming pregnant.

 Patients who decide to get vaccinated should continue to follow the current guidelines to prevent the spread of COVID-19 after they are vaccinated.
 That means: